johnkeeping/chpersroot/README.rst

     sudo linux32 chroot /path/to/my/chroot su -l "$USER" [args]

-but because it's installed setuid you don't need to type a password and the command line is somewhat shorted because the location of the chroot is compiled in at build time.
+but because it's installed setuid you don't need to type a password and the command line is somewhat shorter because the location of the chroot is compiled in at build time.